 Utilizing ecosystems built on AI such as Getac Automotive Systems can allow service and aftersales teams to manage their entire aftersales department automatically.
 Shifting from a paper system to a digital tablet ecosystem can put more power in the hands of technicians resulting in an 8% improvement in efficiency across the board, which when rolled out across multiple units or sites has the potential to increase revenues by millions over the course of the year.

 Digital solutions can improve the customer experience and help build trust with the dealership in other ways.
-Customers are often skeptical when a garage tries to ‘upsell’ when they only came in for an oil change or a new set of tires.
+Customers are often skeptical when a shop tries to ‘upsell’ when they only came in for an oil change or a new set of tires.
 Give a customer a vehicle health check, however, and they feel more in control of the process, and more inclined to ‘buy’ additional services.

 Data is of course critical.
 Upselling is something that Silicon Valley has mastered thanks to the amount of data they capture.
 With a paper system capturing data is almost impossible.
-However, if technicians could recommend the right brand of tyre or suggest a convenient time for their next service based on previous records and customer behaviors, up-selling and cross-selling becomes more personal and therefore more ‘saleable’.
+However, if technicians could recommend the right brand of tires or suggest a convenient time for their next service based on previous records and customer behaviors, up-selling and cross-selling becomes more personal and therefore more ‘saleable’.

 Not everything in a workshop will always go smoothly.
 Some flexibility is nearly always required, and jobs need to be re-prioritized.
 Being able to manage these setbacks efficiently and offering proactive solutions to customers not only helps maintain an efficient workshop but also builds a symbiotic customer relationship.
 Most customers understand that delays can happen, so keeping them abreast of the situation can generate more organic loyalty than simply meeting their expectations without fanfare.